Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 b.
 Amount retained by customer in respect of completed performance obligation, due to linking of payment with completion of other performance obligations in the contract, is classified as contract asset.
 Balance amount receivable is classified as Trade receivable.

 Cash and cash equivalents includes Term Deposits with original maturity period up to three months.
-Term Deposits with original maturity period beyond Three months upto Twelve months have been included in Bank balances (Refer Note 12) and Term Deposits with original maturity period beyond Twelve months have been included in Other financial assets (Refer Note 7).
+Term Deposits with original maturity period beyond three months upto twelve months have been included in Bank balances (Refer Note 12) and Term Deposits with original maturity period beyond twelve months have been included in Other financial assets (Refer Note 7).

 Nature and purpose of the reserves Securities premium